Project Details

 STEP 2 - Wireframes

-I always prefer to build a prototype to test the user flow.
-I asked engineers to test out the prototype's usability.
-During brainstorming sessions, we were debating about each feature and interaction.
-The goal of the team was to validate the UI/UX to see if it was obvious for any kind of user.
-This helped us identify user frustrations we needed to address, so we could improve the design.
-I often went back to the drawing board to adjust key task flows accordingly.
+I always prefer building a prototype to test user flows early.
+I asked engineers to test the prototype's usability.
+In our brainstorming sessions, we debated every feature and interaction, aiming to validate whether the UI/UX was intuitive for any user.
+This process helped us identify valid user frustrations, allowing me to return to the drawing board and refine key task flows before writing code.

 STEP 3 - Content Creation / Mockups

-After updating my wireframes to incorporate the feedback, I moved on to visual design.
-I started working on the identity of the product, the look & feel of the app.
-This part of the design process will often be shaped by existing branding elements, color choices, and logos, as stipulated by the company, but in this case, I had to start everything from scratch.
+After updating the wireframes with feedback, I moved to visual design.
+I started shaping the product identity and the app's look and feel.
+While this stage is often guided by existing branding, in this case, I had the freedom to start from scratch.

-From JackSpot project, I learned that spending time with engineers to explain the value of some design decisions is worth it.
-They were much more open to implement features and appreciated the assistance in their coding effort.
-They realized that it was moving the product forward, with a much better quality.
-I also learned that compromises are a solution, with managers and stack-holders, for many reasons.
-I will never forget this period of my life, as most members of the team are now close friends.
+From the Jackspot project, I learned that spending time explaining the value of design decisions to engineers is incredibly worthwhile.
+They became much more open to implementing complex features and appreciated the assistance, realizing it moved the product forward with superior quality.
+I also learned that compromise is a valid solution when working with managers and stakeholders.
+I will never forget this period of my life, as many team members have become close friends.